Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 And I think we play a role

-in avoiding a lot of those scenarios.
+in avoiding a lot of those scenarios and.

-And, and it's why it's not unusual
+Yes.
+And it's why it's not unusual

-for us to sell a business the first time
+for us to sell a business

-and then sell it again when?
+the first time and then sell it again

-Five, six, seven years.
-Yeah.
+Five, six, seven years later

 When they're ready for an exit